The index of a pair of pure states and the interacting integer quantum Hall effect: Quasi-free fermions and invertibility

-\textbf{Acknowledgments.} We are indebted to Alex Bols, Christopher Broune, Gian Michele Graf and Anna Mazhar for stimulating discussions.
-JS is indebted to the CEREMADE at Universit\'e Paris Dauphine - PSL, as well as the Institute for Theoretical Physics at ETH for hospitality.
+\textbf{Acknowledgments.} We are indebted to Alex Bols, Christopher Bourne, Gian Michele Graf and Anna Mazhar for stimulating discussions.
+JS is indebted to the CEREMADE at Universit\'e Paris Dauphine - PSL, as well as the Institute for Theoretical Physics at ETH for hospitality in the summer of 2025.

+\textbf{Financial Support.} JS is supported in part by NSF grant DMS-2510207.
 SB is supported by NSERC of Canada.